railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 create entries directly in a journal without using the forms to help you.
 This functionality is often used for various entry transactions.

-To do this, use the following menu :menuselection:`Financial Management --> Entries Encoding --> Entries Encoding by Line`.
+To do this, use the following menu :menuselection:`Accounting --> Journal Entries --> Journal Items`.

-Select the journal and the accounting period.
-A window opens, enabling you to enter the accounting data in an editable list.
-You can then enter data from a supplier invoice.

-As you'll recall, these entries are usually generated automatically by Open ERP.
-If you haven't created an invoice you'll have to enter values manually.
+As you will recall, these entries are usually generated automatically by Open ERP.
+If you have not created an invoice you will have to enter values manually.

 Fill these fields manually in this order: